MadHolm/rec-project-infra-repo/README.md

 - GKE Cluster (hello-world-app-cluster) - cluster defined using Terraform code in this repository.
 It is a simple cluster with Autpilot enabled and separate networking.
 - VPC Network (gke-network) - VPC network used by the GKE cluster.
 Separate VPC networks allows for full control over cluster's connectivity with firewall rules as well as limits its exposure to external web traffic increasing secuity.

-Deployed application is acccessible with the following link: https://boar.best
+Deployed application is acccessible with the following link: https://boar.best (currently off-line)

 *NOTICE*
 Service account used for Cloud Build, triggers themselves, bucket to store Terraform state files as well as required Google APIs aren't created/activated by Terraform scripts here.